johanley/anne-of-green-gables-fmt/README.md

 <a href='https://www.gutenberg.org/'>Project Gutenberg</a> (PG) works pretty closely with <a href='https://www.pgdp.net/c/'>Distributed Proofreaders</a> (DP).
 DP has a lot of good documentation about the required formats and standards (links below).
-The general idea is to follow their recommendations, and to use validators before submitting your files.
+The general idea is to follow their recommendations, and to use validators before submitting files to PG.

 Main links needed:
 <ul>